cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 }
 ```

-ICS-27 version 2 defines four acknowledgement data type, namely `icaExecutePacketSuccess`, `icaRegisterPacketSuccess`,`icaRegisterPacketError`, `icaExecutePacketError`.
+ICS-27 version 2 defines four acknowledgment data types, namely `icaExecutePacketSuccess`, `icaRegisterPacketSuccess`,`icaRegisterPacketError`, `icaExecutePacketError`.
 Each of them stores different values that are used in a different flow of the interchain account protocol.

 ```typescript
 // type icaPacketAcknowledgement = icaExecutePacketSuccess | icaRegisterPacketSuccess | icaRegisterPacketError | icaExecutePacketError;